 Production and value

-Primary Industries and Regions SA collects data on production returns of marine aquaculture license holders.
+The Department of Primary Industries and Regions collects data on production returns of marine aquaculture license holders.
 This is required by the Aquaculture Regulations 2016.

-Economic impact reports are written using the data collected:
+Annual economic impact reports are written using the data collected.

 Southern bluefin tuna breeding